26th November, 2021

-Rauland explained that if a small business owner truly wants to make a difference, they need understand that reducing their business’s carbon footprint has to be a group effort whereby everyone within the organisation has a role to play.
+Rauland explained that if a small business owner truly wants to make a difference, they need to understand that reducing their business’s carbon footprint has to be a group effort – everyone in the organisation has a role to play.

-“Talk about it in meetings, send out emails about it, write climate change policies collaboratively and make everyone in the organisation part of the climate change conversation.
+“Talk about it in meetings, send out emails about it, write climate-change and sustainability policies collaboratively and make everyone in the organisation part of the conversation.

 “The key is to bring everyone on board.”

-As part of her advice to small businesses, Rauland recommended that business owners consider to donating part or all of their savings to a cause that their employees collectively decide on.
+As part of her advice to small businesses, Rauland recommended that business owners consider donating a sum to a cause that their employees collectively decide on.

-“It puts a deeper level of meaning and impact into the businesses climate change narrative.”
+“It puts a deeper level of meaning and impact into the business’s climate change narrative.”

-According to Rauland, allocating part of those savings to incentives that encourage staff to be conscious of climate change outside of the office as well is also a great way to add another dimension to a business’ efforts to reduce its impact.
+According to Rauland, allocating some money to incentives that encourage staff to be conscious of climate change outside of the office as well is also a great way to add another dimension to a business’ efforts to reduce its impact.

-“Taking the money saved from your overuse of electricity and giving it back to the employees in ways like paying for their train or bus tickets to work, can be a great way to offer a financial incentive to employees, while encouraging them to think more about their own personal carbon footprint outside of the office as well.”
+“Taking the money saved from your overuse of electricity and giving it back to the employees can be a great way to offer a financial incentive to employees.